mwpowellhtx/Ellumination.NGettext.Wpf/README.md

 ---

 ## Sample Application
+[//]: <> (TODO: we can stand to think about the example, and breakout out a more 1C proper view model.)
+[//]: <> (TODO: contrasted with actual Windows INPC properties, which is kind of counter to the MVVM architecture.)

 In <a href="NGettext.Wpf.Example/">NGettext.Wpf.Example/</a> you will find a sample application that demonstrates all the features of this library.